People

 graduate student

-I am a first-year graduate student in computational neuroscience broadly interested in the neural mechanisms underlying cognitive flexibility and abstraction.
+I am a third-year graduate student in computational neuroscience broadly interested in the neural mechanisms underlying cognitive flexibility and abstraction.
 I am particularly excited about recent research exploring the uses of episodic memory in planning and reasoning, as well as the interactions between cortical and hippocampal memory systems that support these dynamic cognitive processes.

 Zack Dulberg